swdee/go-rknnlite/example/stream/README.md

 # HTTP Stream with ByteTrack Object Tracking

-A demo that streams video over HTTP with object detection using YOLOv5 or YOLOv8 plus [ByteTrack](https://github.com/ifzhang/ByteTrack) object tracking to assign an ID to each object and track them over time.
+A demo that streams video over HTTP with object detection using YOLOv5, YOLOv8, or YOLOX plus [ByteTrack](https://github.com/ifzhang/ByteTrack) object tracking to assign an ID to each object and track them over time.